The question I asked myself over and over again when I decided to form my company and make my own mouthpiece line was:

 I can proudly answer that with an overwhelming, “Yes”.

-This is a very unique website to educate players, set up by an OVERLY passionate professional player, educator, mouthpiece expert, and full time mouthpiece dealer for 30+ years.
+This is a very unique website to educate players, set up by an OVERLY passionate professional player, educator, mouthpiece expert, and vintage mouthpiece dealer for 34 years.
 I understand about sound and design– and what’s really going on out there in the saxophone world.
 This is NOT a website set up with just pictures of mouthpieces and price tags next to them!
 I have always helped to educate players and make a real difference in the saxophone mouthpiece world and this website has a lot of great information for players of all levels.

 I would like to preface my website by saying there are many mouthpieces out there, both vintage and modern, and I hope you all enjoy your own personal journeys finding which ones suit YOU the best.
 There is no one “BEST” mouthpiece out there for everyone because we all enjoy different things.

-(Some like small chambers, while others prefer medium or large.
+Some like small chambers, while others prefer medium or large.
 Some like low baffles, while others like more medium or higher baffles.
 Some like scooped sidewalls while others like flat sidewalls.
 Some like lower floors, while others want medium or higher floors.
 Some like lower beaks, while others prefer medium height or higher beaks.
 These design preferences go on and on… 🙂

 There are different flavors for everyone to enjoy, and that’s how it will always be.